JPvRiel/docker-rsyslog/README.md

 - The timezone within docker container is UTC, even if your host has this set otherwise.
 - Newer versions of rsyslog check if `TZ` is set within a container.
 See [rsyslog assumes UTC if TZ env var is not set and misses using the actual system's localtime](https://github.com/rsyslog/rsyslog/issues/2054) is closed as of v8.33.

+#### SYS_NICE capability and the host usernamespace are required for rsyslogd to set UDP input scheduling priority

+Note, the `SYS_NICE` capability is needed to set a FIFO IO priority for the UDP input threads.
+In addition, if docker is setup with userns-remap enabled, then it's also necessary to add `--userns host`, otherwise the following warning occurs:

+> rsyslogd: imudp: pthread_setschedparam() failed - ignoring: Operation not permitted

+It's possible to ingore the above error message and run rsyslogd with docker user namespace remapping in place.
+The rsyslogd container's UDP input should still be functional, as well as more secure, but the performance implications and required container networking fine tuning needed has not been investigated to determine the full performance and UDP reliability impact.

 #### Minimally sane